Five Reasons to Consider Amazon API Gateway for Your Next Microservices Project

 Even before microservices and IoT, API lifecycle management has become an important part of application management.
 Sensing this opportunity, companies such as 3Scale, Apigee, Intel, and Layer 7 have created enterprise-grade API management platforms.
 One of the recent entrants in this field is Mashape, which introduced Kong, an open source API management platform.
 Public cloud service providers have started exposing API Gateway as a service.
 In 2013, Microsoft acquired a Washington DC-based startup called Apiphany which eventually became Azure API Management.
 Though not a full-fledged API management service, Google also dabbled with API through Cloud Endpoints, a layer to expose the services deployed on App Engine.
 With the launch of API Gateway, Amazon has officially entered the crowded API management tools market.

 Though many consider it to be late, API Gateway plays a significant role in Amazon’s PaaS strategy.
-In one of my recent articles published at Forbes, I discussed how AWS is all set to disrupt the PaaS market with its NoOps approach.
+In one of my recent articles published in Forbes, I discussed how AWS is all set to disrupt the PaaS market with its NoOps approach.
 Joe Emison shared a slightly different perspective of the same in his article, How Amazon Web Services Isn’t Winning and the Problems it Poses.

 AWS customers can implement API Gateway in many forms.
 They can launch an AMI running third party API Management platforms such as 3Scale or Intel Mashery.
 For better control, DevOps teams can also configure Mashape Kong on EC2 running behind an Elastic Load Balancer.
 But API Gateway has unique advantages for developers and DevOps teams.
 Especially if they are implementing microservices on AWS Lambda and Amazon EC2 Container Service.
 When compared to enterprise API management platforms, the AWS offering may fall short of a few features.
 But this is a V1 service, and Amazon has the tradition of shipping an MVP and making it better with every iteration.
 Personally, I am not worried about the vendor lock-in of APIs because they can be implemented on other platforms without much disruption to the clients.
 I am attempting to highlight the capabilities of Amazon API Gateway in the context of microservices deployed on AWS.